Basic Home Care Guide

 If we removed transplantation or cut roots, it is recommended not to be immediately irrigate the still open wounds.
 Ideally, leave the plant in a few days rest and the wounds are closed prior to its watered.
 This can avoid problems of infections.

-Please rate this page by clicking an icon.
+Please rate this page by clicking on the icons.